Sl0thie/Objectives/OutlookObjectives/Docs/ObjectModel.md

 ##### Summary

-A reference to the appointment object.
+Gets a reference to the appointment object.

 <a name='P-OutlookObjectives-IWAppointmentObjectivesDayReport-AppointmentType'></a>
 ### AppointmentType `property`

 ##### Summary

-The type of appointment.
+Gets or sets the type of appointment.

 <a name='P-OutlookObjectives-IWAppointmentObjectivesDayReport-FolderPath'></a>
 ### FolderPath `property`

 ##### Summary

-The Outlook path to the folder that contains the appointment.
+Gets or sets the Outlook path to the folder that contains the appointment.

 <a name='P-OutlookObjectives-IWAppointmentObjectivesDayReport-Inspector'></a>
 ### Inspector `property`

 ##### Summary

-A reference to the Inspector displaying the appointment.
+Gets a reference to the Inspector displaying the appointment.

 <a name='M-OutlookObjectives-IWAppointmentObjectivesDayReport-Appointment_Close-System-Boolean@-'></a>
 ### Appointment_Close(cancel) `method`